Laupetin/OpenAssetTools/README.md

 ## Getting started

+You need to clone this repository using Git.
+Do not download as a zip from Github because it will not be a git repository which is required for installing the submodules.

-Building OAT requires git to be installed on your machine and to be in your PATH.
+Building OAT requires Git to be installed on your machine and to be in your PATH.
-This project uses premake to generate project files depending on your platform.
+This project uses Premake to generate project files depending on your platform.

 Note: The first time setting up will clone any submodules with git so the first initialization might take a bit.